Life Changes Require Health Choices...Know Your Benefit Options

 When Your Child is No Longer a Dependent

-What You Need to Know: Once your child "ages out" under your health care plan's rules, the child may be eligible to purchase temporary extended health care coverage for up to 36 months under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+What You Need to Know: If your employer’s plan offers coverage for dependent children, your child can stay on your plan until age 26.
+Once your child "ages out" the child may be eligible for coverage under his or her own employer’s plan, for special enrollment in Marketplace coverage or may be eligible to purchase temporary extended health coverage for up to 36 months under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Generally, COBRA covers group health plans maintained by employers with 20 or more employees.

-What You Need to Do: Once your covered child is no longer a dependent, notify your employer in writing within 60 days.
-In turn, your plan should notify your child of his or her right to extend health care benefits under COBRA.
+What You Need to Do: To special enroll in Marketplace coverage, your child must enroll within 60 days of aging out of your plan.
+To elect COBRA coverage, you must notify your employer in writing within 60 days of your covered child reaching age 26.
+In turn, your plan should notify your child of the right to extend health care benefits under COBRA.
 Your child will have 60 days from the date the notice was sent to elect COBRA coverage.
-The cost will be higher, since the employer will no longer pay a portion, but it is usually less than the cost of individual coverage.

 Death, Legal Separation, and Divorce